michaeljgrant/test_heroku/README.md

 - Cloudinary
 - Venv

-After cloning this repository - use the command:
+After cloning this repository - use the command -

 Create a local virtual environment using:

 `python -m venv venv`

+Run the environment:

 `source venv/bin/activate`

+Install the dependencies for the site:

 `pip install -r requirements.txt`

+For the database installation - please create a database name projectheroku and use code found in the schema.sql file with your preferred database system.

 ## Templates